lilianschuster/glacier_overshoot_irreversibility_trough_water/analysis_notebooks/schuster_el_al_phd_paper_2_overshoot_glaciers/README.md

         - creates `common_running_sum_all_basins_oversh_stab_2000_2500.nc`

 ## 1. Idealised/Conceptual model notebooks
-- the correct ones are mostly on Lily's computer as xkcd does not work on cluster
-    - todo -> move the final one here!!!

-- `1_WRONG_idealised_conceptual_overshoot_reponse.ipynb`

 - `1_idealised_suppl_comparison.ipynb`
-    - potential suppl. figure of conceptual approach ...
-        - creates figures/suppl_fig_idealised_1000.png (+ variants of it)
+    - > all currently used idealised experiment figures are shown here
+- externally on Lily's laptop as xkcd does not workk on cluster:
+    - older variants (including those with xkcd) are on the laptop:
+    - Schreibtisch/PhD/phd_paper_2_overshoot_glaciers/idealised_conceptual_overshoot_reponse_v2024-06.ipynb

 ## volume ESM notebooks